Decline of Buddhism in the Indian subcontinent: Hun invasions (6th century)

-Chinese scholars travelling through the region between the 5th and 8th centuries, such as Faxian, Xuanzang, Yijing, Hui-sheng, and Song Yun, began to speak of a decline of the Buddhist sangha in the northwestern parts of the Indian subcontinent, especially in the wake of the Hun invasion from central Asia in the 6th century CE.
+Chinese scholars travelling through the region between the 5th and 8th centuries, such as Faxian, Xuanzang, Yijing, Huisheng, and Song Yun, began to speak of a decline of the Buddhist sangha in the northwestern parts of the Indian subcontinent, especially in the wake of the Hun invasion from Central Asia in the 6th century CE.
 Xuanzang wrote that numerous monasteries in northwestern India had been reduced to ruins by the Huns.

-Mihirakula, the Alchon Hun ruler who ruled in the northwestern region (modern Afghanistan, Pakistan, and north India) from 515–540 CE, was known for his persecution of Buddhists.
+Mihirakula, the Alchon Hun ruler who ruled in the northwestern region of the Indian subcontinent, from 515–540 CE, was known for his persecution of Buddhists.
 He ordered the expulsion of monks and the destruction of many Buddhist monasteries throughout Gandhara, and even as far away as modern-day Prayagraj.
 Between 525 and 532 CE, Yashodharman (ruler of the Malava Empire) and rulers of the Gupta Empire reversed Mihirakula's campaign and ended the Mihirakula era.

 The religion recovered slowly from these invasions during the 7th century, with the "Buddhism of Punjab and Sindh remaining strong".
-The reign of the Pala Dynasty (8th to 12th century) saw Buddhism in North India recover due to royal support from the Palas, who supported various Buddhist centers like Nalanda.
-By the eleventh century, Pala rule had weakened, however.
+The reign of the Pala dynasty (8th to 12th century) saw Buddhism in North India recover due to royal support from the Palas, who supported various Buddhist centers like Nalanda.
+However, by the eleventh century, Pala rule had weakened.

 Socio-political change and religious competition

 During the period of the Tripartite Struggle (7–12th centuries), most major and minor Indian dynasties gradually shifted their support towards various forms of Hinduism or Jainism (with the exception of the Palas).

-The regionalisation of India after the end of the Gupta Empire (320–650 CE) led to the loss of patronage and donations.
+The regionalisation of India after the end of the Gupta Empire (c.
+320–579 CE) led to the loss of patronage and donations.
 The prevailing view of decline of Buddhism in India is summed by A. L. Basham's classic study which argues that the main cause was the rise of an ancient Hindu religion again, "Hinduism", which focused on the worship of deities like Shiva and Vishnu and became more popular among the common people while Buddhism, being focused on monastery life, had become disconnected from public life and its life rituals, which were all left to Hindu Brahmins.